Jericof241/portfilio/README.md

 # Objective
-Motivated BSIT student seeking internship opportunities to apply and enhance technical skills.
-Knowledgeable in UI/UX design and database management using MySQL and Oracle, with familiarity in Arduino-based systems and web technologies like Java, PHP, and ASP.NET.
-Dedicated to continuous learning and growth, with a strong interest in building user-centered and efficient digital solutions.
-Highly adaptable and collaborative, with a strong drive to contribute to real-world projects and gain valuable industry experience.
+Information Technology student aspiring to become a UI/UX Designer while continuously improving in web development.
+Has experience creating website layouts, user interfaces, and digital designs using Figma, React, JavaScript, HTML, and CSS.
+Familiar with building and deploying websites using Git and GitHub.
+Basic knowledge in MySQL and XAMPP for backend and database setup.
+Fast learner, willing to be trained, and eager to gain real-world experience in design and development.

 # Education
-- **Quezon City University (2022 - Present)** | Bachelor of Science in Information Technology
+- **Quezon City University (2022 - 2026)** | Bachelor of Science in Information Technology